 We love bugs and during the summer spend many late afternoons flipping over rocks and seeing what creepy crawlies scurry past.
 This activity is a great one for families with different abilities and ages because it’s the same supplies but everyone can participate.
-Of course my son had an elaborate story about an evil spider and super bee to go a long with the painting but my daughter was content with the simple task of making a mess.
+Of course, my son had an elaborate story about an evil spider and super bee to go along with the bug painting but my daughter was content with the simple task of making a mess.

 - Gather your materials.
-You will need some plastic bugs , our little ones are from Lakeshore Learning and our big ones are from Dollar Tree.
-You will also need some paper , plate and paint.
+You will need some plastic bugs, our little ones are from Lakeshore Learning and our big ones are from Dollar Tree.
+You will also need some paper, a plate, and paint.

 - Dip your bug in and make some prints.

 - I thought the big bugs would be sought after but both of them liked painting with the smaller ones best I think.
 This also let me sneak in a little exploration about big and little for my daughter.